geopython/pygeometa/docs/content/reference/mcf.md

     * name the MCF basename the same as the dataset (e.g. `foo.shp`, `foo.yml`)
 * For colons (`:`) in text values, use quotation marks (`"` or `'`) on either side of your text to avoid parsing errors

+## File extension

+MCFs do not require a fixed file extension, although typical file extensions used over time have included `.mcf`, `.yaml`, `.yml`.
+Starting with 0.20.0, the file extension **convention** is `.mcf.yml` (example: `sample.mcf.yml`).
+Using `.mcf.yml` will also enable associating opening the MCF file with a given application on your system.

 ## Version format

 MCFs are versioned using X.Y (MAJOR.MINOR changes) format.
 If a non supported MCF version is provided, pygeometa will throw an error and stop processing the MCF.
 Thus, the user must provide a valid and supported MCF version to generate the metadata.